mpcox/admixture_estimator/README.md

 The code presented here calculates the admixture estimates given in:

 Cox MP, TM Karafet, JS Lansing, H Sudoyo and MF Hammer.
-2010. [https://doi.org/10.1098/rspb.2009.2041](Autosomal and X-linked single nucleotide polymorphisms reveal a steep Asian-Melanesian ancestry cline in eastern Indonesia and a sex bias in admixture rates). *Proceedings of the Royal Society B* 277:1589-1596.
+2010.
+[Autosomal and X-linked single nucleotide polymorphisms reveal a steep Asian-Melanesian ancestry cline in eastern Indonesia and a sex bias in admixture rates](https://doi.org/10.1098/rspb.2009.2041). *Proceedings of the Royal Society B* 277:1589-1596.

 The original admixture estimator was developed by:

 Chakraborty R, MI Kamboh, M Nwankwo and RE Ferrell.
-1992. [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1682537/](Caucasian genes in American Blacks: New data). *American Journal of Human Genetics* 50:145–155.
+1992.
+[Caucasian genes in American Blacks: New data](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1682537/). *American Journal of Human Genetics* 50:145–155.

 Specifically equation 6 (see Chakraborty *et al* (1992) for details):